Autoimmune Disease Samples for Research

 Autoimmune Disease Diagnosis

-There is no single test to diagnose most autoimmune diseases, combination of tests and a review of the symptoms and physical examination may be used to diagnose autoimmune diseases.
+There is no single test to diagnose most autoimmune diseases; doctors may use a combination of tests, a review of the symptoms, and a physical examination to diagnose autoimmune diseases.

 The antinuclear antibody test (ANA) is often one of the first tests performed when symptoms suggest an autoimmune disease.
 A positive test means you may have one of these diseases, but it won’t confirm exactly which autoimmune disease you have or if you have one for sure.
 Other tests look for specific autoantibodies produced in certain autoimmune diseases.
 Other nonspecific tests may also be performed to check for the inflammation the autoimmune diseases produce in the body.